statechannels/statechannels/packages/nitro-protocol/docs/wallet-dev-tutorial/execute-state-transitions.md

 title: Execute state transitions off chain
 ---

+A state channel can be thought of as an emergent property of data (which we call `state`) exchanged between a fixed set of actors (which we call `participants`).
+The participants have the ability to digitially sign the states that they exchange, and they also keep track of the underlying `chainId` and `channelNonce` to uniquely identify the interaction they are about to perform.

 ## Construct a State with the correct format

-A specified format of _state_ is vital, since it constitutes much of the interface between the on- and off- chain behavior of the state channel network. `@statechannels/nitro-protocol` exposes a `State` type as a container for all the fields that are required:
+`@statechannels/nitro-protocol` exposes a `State` type as a container for all the fields that are required:

 ```typescript
 const participants = [];